 Danny feels if he doesn't show that he's the stronger one, then all the respect and glory he gained from dominating over the weak will be lost forever.

 Danny really looked like he would pounce on Alex, but as if fate was on his side, the second bell rang, signaling the last five minutes everybody had to get to class before they would become tardy.
 If any of us got a certain amount of tardies within the month, we would get a week of lunch-detention and a call to our parents/guardians.
-I can tell that nearly everyone surrounding this area was very close to that fate.
+I can tell that nearly everyone surrounding this area was dangerously close to that fate.

 "I'll make you regret this, you know?"
 He spat out like a wounded feline.
-And Alex didn't give him the time of day; the true lion of the pride knowing he had nothing to worry about.
+And Alex didn't give him the time of day; the true lion of the pride knowing he has nothing to worry about.
 I think that only wounded Danny's pride more, and ignited the flames of hatred he has for Alex much more passionately then ever.

 Even if Danny ends up losing all the respect he gained by bullying others, his two friends, Zachary and Davis will never leave their alpha's side.